apnar/docker-image-timetrex/README.md

 More details at https://www.timetrex.com/community-edition

-This container has no affiliation with TimeTrex, just a happy user for my one employee a year.
+This container has no affiliation with TimeTrex, I'm just a happy user for my one employee a year.

 Run quickly: